StrongKey/relying-party-java/README.md

 # relying-party-java
-This project is a sample WebAuthn Relying Party (shortened herein to Relying Party, or RP) written in Java to work with StrongKey's [FIDO Server, Community Edition]((https://github.com/StrongKey/FIDO-Server)) and sample [WebAuthn JavaScript code](https://github.com/StrongKey/WebAuthn).
+This project is a sample WebAuthn Relying Party (shortened herein to Relying Party, or RP) written in Java to work with StrongKey's [FIDO Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and sample [WebAuthn JavaScript code](https://github.com/StrongKey/WebAuthn).

-The goals of this project are to demonstrate how to call StrongKey's FIDO2 APIs and how to properly manage users' FIDO keys.
-It is meant to serve as a reference implementation of a project that leverages StrongKey's FIDO server to enable FIDO authentication. *If you are an application developer looking to FIDO enable their application, look at this code.*
+The goals of this project are to demonstrate how to call StrongKey's FIDO Server APIs and how to properly manage users' FIDO keys.
+It is meant to serve as a reference implementation of a project that leverages StrongKey's FIDO Server to enable FIDO authentication. *If you are an application developer looking to FIDO enable their application, look at this code.*

-For additional information on WebAuth Relying Parties, visit the technical specification:
+For additional information on WebAuthn Relying Parties, visit the technical specification:
 - [Definition of WebAuthn Relying Party](https://www.w3.org/TR/webauthn/#webauthn-relying-party)
 - [Complete WebAuthn Specification](https://www.w3.org/TR/webauthn)

-Follow the instructions below to run this code.
+Follow the instructions below to install this sample.

 ## Prerequisites

 - This Relying Party example must have a means of connecting with a StrongKey FIDO Server.
 You can install a FIDO Server either on the same server as your RP or a different server.
 - You must have a Java Application Server.
 These instructions assume you are using Payara (GlassFish).
 - The instructions assume the default ports for all the applications installed; Payara runs HTTPS on port 8181 by default, so make sure all firewall rules allow that port to be accessible.
-- **The sample commands below assume you are installing this RP on the same server where StrongKey FIDO Server has been installed and where the sample WebAuthn code is installed.** It is recommended that StrongKey FIDO Server is installed prior to installing this sample Relying Party, and that the WebAuthn sample code should be installed after the sample RP code.
-If you are installing on a separate server, you may have to adjust the commands accordingly.
+- **The sample commands below assume you are installing this RP on the same server where StrongKey FIDO Server has been installed.** If you are installing on a separate server, you may have to adjust the commands accordingly.

 ## Installation Instructions